 - Most of the games at Big Fish Games have a one-hour trial period.
 If you want to keep playing after the hour, you'll need to buy the game.
 (Since they're a Casual Video Game company, not an MMO, one hour is usually enough time to see if you like the game or not.)

 - GameHouse, another Casual Video Game site, works the same way as Big Fish Games: The games can be played for one hour free; to play longer you need to buy it.

 - PlanetSide once had a Reserves event note which included a one year long trial that stood up to its name by attracting a lot of players.
 The game also had a seven-day trial before and after the Reserves, but a few years after the Reserves ended, the trials ended because they were very convenient for hackers - they'd get banned, then immediately make another trial account.
 The sequel switched to full free-to-play with Microtransactions.

 - Steam frequently has "free weekends".
 Typically for multiplayer based games (the game in question also tends to be discounted for the same length of time).

 - Escape Velocity is distributed as shareware.
 You can download and play for free for 30 days (though the plots cut off about the halfway point), after which many pieces of the game (certain ships, for instance) are blocked off.
 And in Nova, Captain Hector will hunt you down and kill you.

 - Playing Minecraft on an account that hasn't bought the game yet will limit the player to 100 minutes (5 in-game days) of gameplay on a preset world, after which their only options are to reset the world or buy the game.

-- Skype has the seven-day free trial of group video calling, back when that was a premium feature.
+- Skype had the seven-day free trial of group video calling, back when that was a premium feature.

 - Some dating sites will have a "communicate for free this weekend" promo for new members.